Courses

 Language: English

-1. Design a research project in the field of aetiology of health problems, effectiveness and efficiency of diagnostics or clinical management and disease prevention in low resource settings;
+1. Design a research project in the field of etiology of health problems, effectiveness and efficiency of diagnostics or clinical management and disease prevention in low resource settings;

 2. Apply principles of evidence-based medicine (EBM).
 This includes the ability to use gathered evidence in guideline and algorithm development, and the ability to evaluate guidelines;